 March 1st…“IN HIGH SCHOOL DAYS, WERE YOU EVER A CAST MEMBER IN A MUSICAL PRODUCTION?”

-Without a doubt, our musical would’ve never been “born”, if it weren’t for the talented leadership of Mr. Jim Detchman and our great young members of Battle Ground School District’s Symphonic Band.
-These were the days before fancy pre-recorded soundtracks existed, so if you wanted music, it had to be LIVE.
+Without a doubt, our musical would’ve never been “born”, if it weren’t for the talented leadership of Mr. Jim Detchman and our great young members of the Battle Ground School District’s Symphonic Band.
+These were the days before fancy pre-recorded soundtracks existed, so if you wanted accompaniment music, it had to be performed LIVE.

-Now it was time to promote our musical extravaganza.
-Mr. Bob Peck, and his great school Art Department, created large posters to go up all over our town and local area venues.
+With the gala event just weeks away, now it was time to promote our musical extravaganza.
+Mr. Bob Peck, and his great school district Art Department, created large posters to go up all over our town and local area venues.
 The school newspaper did articles with photos of the upcoming “Camelot” musical.
-Even the Columbian newspaper and Reflector newspapers created stories to put out the word to the public that it would only cost $1.50 for Adults and just $1.00 for students to attend this gala event.
+Even the local “The Columbian” newspaper and “Reflector” newspapers created stories to put out the word to the public that it would only cost $1.50 for Adults and just $1.00 for students to attend this gala event.

 The opening song of “Camelot” states my heart feelings so well as it sang…..”In short there’s simply not, A more congenial spot, For happy-ever-aftering, Than here in Camelot”…….for this Norwegian Farmer’s Son.